-When your turn begins, draw 1 card if the Corp has cards in HQ equal to his or her maximum hand size.
+When your turn begins, if the Corp has cards in HQ equal to their maximum hand size, draw 1 card.

 Limit 1 console per player.

 On first glance, Vigil seems somewhat underwhelming as a console, but it is perhaps one of the strongest consoles available to Anarchs, primarily for its ability to let the Runner draw at the beginning of their turn if the Corp has cards equal to their max hand size in HQ.
 Very few Corp decks have below the max hand size of cards in HQ (notable exceptions being some Cerebral Imaging decks and The World Is Yours NBN), and against other decks like Replicating Perfection and especially Near Earth Hub, Vigil could create considerable draw power since both identities usually stay at around 5 cards in their hands.